Briarcliff Lodge: Influences

-In 1906, Walter Law replaced the Briarcliff Manor railroad station and moved the original building to serve as Millwood's station.
-The new Briarcliff station, now part of the village library, was modeled in the style of his Briarcliff Lodge, and had Mission style furniture, rugs, and flowers decorating the interior.
+In 1906, Walter Law replaced the Briarcliff Manor railroad station and moved the original building to serve as Millwood's station in the nearby Millwood hamlet to the north.
+The new Briarcliff station, now part of the Briarcliff Manor Public Library (the village library) was modeled in the style of his Briarcliff Lodge, and had Mission-style furniture, rugs, and flowers decorating the interior.

 Central Briarcliff West is a neighborhood which has a number of mansions built by 20th-century millionaires who stayed at the Briarcliff Lodge and later built estates in the area.

-The Seven Sisters, a 1915 production, was filmed at the Briarcliff Lodge.
+The Seven Sisters, a 1915 romantic-comedy silent film was filmed at the Briarcliff Lodge.